fatima-najafi/enumerable/README.md

 # 🎯 Custome Enumerable<a name="about-project"></a>

-> In this project you will learn how to use a module inside your class.
-For this you will create a class MyList and a module MyEnumerable.
-Your module MyEnumerable will implement a subset of the functionality of Enumerable.
+> In this project, we will create a class called MyList and a module called MyEnumerable.
+The MyEnumerable module will provide a subset of the functionality found in the built-in Enumerable module.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>